 Free arts integration curriculum and video tutorials of our teachers' favorite strategies!

-Explore three arts integration strategies that are favorites of our BRAINworks teachers.
+Explore seven arts integration strategies that are favorites of our BRAINworks teachers.
 Our tutorials with full demonstrations of soundscape, tableau, and creative movement phrases guide you, from start to finish, through the process of implementing these strategies in your classroom.
 Take a look before giving the curriculum below a try!

 Explore this collection of arts-integrated lessons written by BRAINworks teachers!
 Lessons are public domain, free to download and use and adapt in your own classroom.
 Each is aligned to Massachusetts Curriculum Frameworks and include alignment to the levels of Webb's Depth of Knowledge (DOK) to illustrate the rigor of student tasks.

 All lessons incorporate accommodations for Universal Design for Learning (UDL).